gaudiatech/pyved-engine/README.md

 + the SUPER_RETRO_MODE: 320x180 (game screen is upscaled by 3)
 + the OLD_SCHOOL_MODE: 480x270 (game screen is upscaled by 2)
 + the HD_MODE: 960x540 (without any upscaling)

+## Repo content description

+**The present repository contains:**
++ the Game Engine that is a component of the KataSDK, requires `pygame>=2.0.1`
++ the client-side API to communicate with [https://kata.games](https://kata.games) servers
++ sources for the official KataSDK documention

+**Identify bugs, improve tools so everyone can benefit** One of the main purpose for this repository is to allow people to list bugs/ crashes by submitting issues directly on github.
+If you've found a bug, please create an issue here and describe how to reproduce your bug.

+**Long term goal of the KataSDK:**
+"Code - test - publish - monetize your games using one single Tool Suite!"

+## License

+Materials in this repo are licensed under the LGPL3 license, see `LICENSE` file.